pyeventsourcing/eventsourcing/docs/topics/tutorial/part4.rst

 ===============================

-Just like an application can be defined independently of concrete persistence infrastructure, we can define which applications follow which other applications independently of the manner in which domain events are pulled and processed.
+Just like an application can be defined independently of concrete persistence infrastructure, we can define which applications "follow" which other applications independently of the manner in which domain events are pulled and processed.
 For this purpose, we can use the library's :class:`~eventsourcing.system.System` class to specify a list of "pipes".